Forbes review – the Shark Tank of Marijuana – says “Legal cannabis is now a multi-billion-dollar business. Let that sink in for a minute.”

 Read the entire Forbes article,

-Moving beyond the idea that marijuana is some illegal activity done by a group of people who sit around all idea, now we are finding more and more media embracing the true cannabis industry.
+Moving beyond the idea that marijuana is some illegal activity done by a group of people who sit around all day, now we are finding more and more media embracing the true cannabis industry.

 Industrious, innovative, and intelligent, the new breed of cannabis entrepreneurs are just that, serious businesses who are gaining traction in mainstream stores, and making people aware of the health benefits and possibilities that the cannabis industry is bringing.